 - Construction worker vaccinations

-As part of your risk assessment for infectious diseases, you should review any roles and duties that may involve exposure to human tissue, blood or body fluids, and/or potential exposure to used needles and other sharps such as broken glass and blades.
+As part of your risk assessment for infectious diseases, you should review any roles and duties that may involve exposure to human tissue, blood or body fluids, potential exposure to used needles and other sharps such as broken glass and blades, and exposure to waste water and waste products.

 Hepatitis B vaccinations